2013 Summit League men's soccer season

-The 2013 Summit League men's soccer season will be the eighth season of men's varsity soccer in the conference.
+The 2013 Summit League men's soccer season was the eighth season of men's varsity soccer in the conference.
 The venue for the 2013 Summit League Men's Soccer Tournament has yet been announced.

 The defending regular season champions are the Oakland Golden Grizzlies, but the school left for the Horizon League at the end of the 2012–13 school year.
 The Western Illinois Leathernecks are the defending tournament champions.